A quotient criterion for syzygies in equivariant cohomology: Introduction

 This characterization unifies and extends results of many authors concerning the freeness and torsion-freeness of torus-equivariant cohomology.
 This includes work of Barthel--Brasselet--Fieseler--Kaup~\cite{BarthelBrasseletFieselerKaup:2002}, Masuda--Panov \cite{MasudaPanov:2006}, Masuda~\cite{Masuda:2006} and Goertsches--Rollenske~\cite{GoertschesRollenske:2011}.
-We also generalize a result of Bredon~\cite{Bredon:1974} about the cohomology of~$X/T$, and we recover the calculation of $\Ext$~modules of Stanley--Reisner rings done by Mustaţă~\cite{Mustata:2000} and Yanagawa~\cite{Yanagawa:2000}.
+We also generalize a result of Bredon~\cite{Bredon:1974} about the cohomology of~\(X/T\) and one of Ayzenberg--Masuda--Park--Zeng~\cite{AyzenbergEtAl:2014} about the equivariant cohomology of certain torus manifolds, and we recover the calculation of \(\Ext\)~modules of Stanley--Reisner rings done by Mustaţă~\cite{Mustata:2000} and Yanagawa~\cite{Yanagawa:2000} as well as Munkres' formula for the depth of such rings \cite{Munkres:1984}.

-Compact orientable $T$-manifolds of dimension~$2r$ have received a lot of interest so far, for example complete toric varieties or torus manifolds.
-We can now explain why these spaces do not provide interesting examples of syzygies.
+Compact orientable \(T\)-manifolds of dimension~\(2r\) have received a lot of attention so far, for example smooth complete toric varieties or torus manifolds.
+We can now also explain why these spaces do not provide interesting examples of syzygies.

-\begin{corollary} Let \(X\) be a compact \(T\)-manifold of dimension~\(2r\) satisfying the assumptions above.
+\begin{corollary} Let \(X\) be a compact orientable \(T\)-manifold of dimension~\(2r\).
 Then \(\HT^{*}(X)\) is torsion-free if and only if it is free over~\(R\). \end{corollary}